What is the difference between a pre-qualification and a pre-approval for a mortgage?

 Facebook Twitter LinkedIn Telegram Whatsapp Pocket

-by frida_kohler , 6 months ago
+by frida_kohler , a year ago

 @milan.glover